kubemq-io/docs/docs/rest.md

-# REST API
+## KubeMQ REST Interface

-KubeMQ server API provides simple interface for all messaging patterns.
+ The KubeMQ server API provides a simple interface for all messaging patterns.

  RPC functions are supported by REST calls and Stream functions are supported by Websockets calls.

 ::: tip Postman
 You can view REST documentation in [Postman](https://postman.kubemq.io)